Articles in this section

 • Each category will have an ID for identification and management, similar to EDI trading partner and document-type IDs.

-• Document categories are counted separately for sandbox, production, and multi-environment entitlements.
+• Document categories are counted separately for the sandbox, production, and multi-environment entitlements.

 Entity/Category